gorenbk/Python_Crash_Course/README.md

 ---
 ## About
 ---
 __Python Crash Course__ is a book.
-These are all the things I made with it.
+These are all the programs I made with it.